YXSIO/RCNN_Summary/README.md

 2. RPN: Select candidate window from sliding window and modify the location of candidate to output as ROIs.
 	- The loss is still adjoint loss between softmax loss and smooth L1 loss.

+## Misc
+### Mean average precision: mean over all the classes and average over all the IOU threshold for each individual class.
 <br><br>
 These Notes were made by [Yuxiang Zhang](mailto:kimiyuxiang@gmail.com) @2020